LivePersonInc/developer-center/pages/documents/consumer experience/CoAppiOS-sdk/Getting Started/Integrate-SDK-Manually.md

 permalink: consumer-experience-voice-video-ios-manually.html
 indicator: messaging
 ---
-We highly recommend integrating our SDK using CocoaPods like [detailed here](Integrate SDK using CocoaPods).
+We highly recommend integrating our SDK using CocoaPods as [described here](consumer-experience-voice-video-ios-cocoa-pods.html).
 If this does not fit your needs and you prefer to add the SDK manually follow these steps for your app's __XCode Project__:

 ### Step 1: Copy Dependencies

   * Copy the `LPCoAppSDK.framework` to your project's file directory.
-  * Next add the `LPCoAppSDK.bundle` contained within the `LPCoAppSDK.framework` to your target's __Build Phases -> Copy Bundle Resources__ step
+  * Next add the `LPCoAppSDK.bundle` contained within the `LPCoAppSDK.framework` to your target's __Build Phases → Copy Bundle Resources__ step

 ### Step 2: Link Frameworks
-Add the following Frameworks to your build target's __Build Phases -> Link Binary With Libraries__ option.
+Add the following Frameworks to your build target's __Build Phases → Link Binary With Libraries__ option.

   * `LPCoAppSDK.framework`
   * `GLKit.framework`
   * `VideoToolbox.framework`